Richard Stallman's personal political notes from 2003: May - August

 The harmful effects are no accident.
 They come directly from a rule that countries cannot treat physically identical goods (in this case, tuna) differently according to the manner in which they were caught, harvested or processed.
 Treaties that prohibit environmental protection requirements, or public health requirements, or fair labor standards requirements, must be overturned.

-Bush continues to obstruct release of information about why his
+Bush continues to obstruct release of information about why his administration failed to prevent the 9/11 attacks.
+Naturally, the reason given for this obstruction is "national security."

 [Reference updated on 2018-05-10 because the old link was broken.]